uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Things to do in Toronto

 ### [The Royal Ontario Museum](https://www.rom.on.ca/en)
 Canada's largest museum is a marvel inside and out - the interesting architechtural choices made for this building are best experienced in person.
 The special exhibitions bring extra variety to the usual displays on the museum's four floors.
-Everything from ge
+The geology exhibit is a close favourite of mine, but locals will have fond memories of the bat cave, and the new dinosaur exhibit can't help but impress.
+If you want to take a look, vi

 ### [The Art Gallery of Ontario](https://ago.ca)